California Interagency Council on Homelessness

 Tribal Engagement Training

 Cal ICH encourages local jurisdictions to seek the input from, and partner with Tribes and urban Native American communities located within their areas.
-For agencies interested in learning more about California's history with Native Americans, homelessness in Native American communities, and tools on engaging tribal communities, Cal ICH partnered our technical assistance partners, Cal Real/Technical Assistance Collaborative, to provide a two-part workshop.
+Cal ICH partnered with the Pala Band of Mission Indians to provide a two-part series on Tribal Engagement for local jurisdictions and state entities in October, 2025.
+This training provides education about California's history with Native Americans, homelessness in Native American communities, and tools to successfully engage Tribal communities.

 Tribal Engagement, Part 1 provides historical context for government and tribal relations, discusses Native American data and homelessness in Native American communities.